f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 ## Outline
 1. What is a Data Processing Environment
-2. Overview of the different Python environment configurations
+2. Overview of the different Python Environment configurations
-   1. Python Virtual environments
+   1. Python Virtual Environments
    2. Pipenv
    3. Conda
    4. Docker